-Climate risk is inherent within the Society's risk management framework and is formally disclosed in pages 11 to 32.
+Climate risk is formally disclosed in pages 11 to 34.

-There are two recognised categories of financial climate-related risks: physical risks and transition risks; we have taken the opportunity to expand on these below:
+There are two recognised categories of financial climate-related risks: physical risks and transition risks:

 Physical risk represents the physical consequences of climate change on natural and human systems.
 The physical impacts can cause damage to assets, changes in individuals' health and incomes, and business disruption, driving financial losses and impaired asset values.
-Affected properties may be subject to increased insurance premiums, may be inaccessible or unusable for periods of time and their value may decrease.
+Affected properties may be subject to increased insurance premiums, may be inaccessible or unusable for periods of time, and their value may decrease.